This post contains affiliate links.

 Elderberry

-Elderberries are a small, dark purple berry with a tart flavor.
-There are a few types of elderberry to include: American Elderberry, European Elderberry and, Red Elderberry.
+Elderberries are small, dark purple berries with a tart flavor.
+There are several types of elderberry, including American, European, and Red.
 These can all be eaten raw or cooked, but the seeds are toxic.
-There is also a Wild Elderberry (known as the American Black Elderberry).
-The Wild Elderberry grows in much of the United States outside of the Pacific Northwest.
+There is also a Wild Elderberry known as the American Black Elderberry, which grows in the US Pacific Northwest.

 Goji Berry

-Goji Berries are a small, red berry that grows in the Himalayan region of China.
-They have a sweet, slightly tart flavor and are loaded with vitamins.
-They are often used in smoothies, teas, and health foods.
+Goji Berries are small, red berries that grow in the Himalayan region of China.
+They have a slightly sour and tart flavor and are loaded with vitamins and antioxidants.
+They are often used in juice, teas, and health foods.
+You can find them sold dried or in powdered form as a health supplement.

 Goumi Berry